Browse Dictionary: Letter “S”

 True/true (IkOankar); Eternal/eternal (IkOankar), Ever-steady/ever-steady (IkOankar).

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Old Panjabi - sac/sacā/sacī/sace; Apabhransh - sacu; Prakrit - saco; Sanskrit - satyam (सत्यम् - truth).
+Etymology : Old Panjabi - sac/sacā/sacī/sace; Apabhransh - sacu; Prakrit - saco; Sanskrit - satyam (सत्यम् - truth).

 sacu

-Grammar: noun, accusative; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

-Etymology: Old Panjabi - sac/sacā/sacī/sace; Apabhransh - sacu; Prakrit - saco; Sanskrit - satyam (सत्यम् - truth).
+Etymology : Old Panjabi - sac/sacā/sacī/sace; Apabhransh - sacu; Prakrit - saco; Sanskrit - satyam (सत्यम् - truth).

 sacu